SoCXin/doc/docs/arm/migration.rst

 -----------

-In this section, we are going to highlight the most important changes and features introduced in :ref:`piocore` 5.0.
+In this section, we are going to highlight the most important changes and features introduced in :ref:`arm` 5.0.
 Please visit :ref:`PlatformIO 5.0 Release Notes <release_notes_5>` for more detailed information.

 PlatformIO Trusted Registry